NoahGX/SQL-Linear-Regression-Using-Python/README.md

 ## Notes
 - Ensure the database connection details are updated.
 - Ensure the database file is correctly referenced in the notebook for successful connection and querying.
-- The linear regression model is basic; for more complex models, consider modifying the regression analysis section.
+- Consider modifying the basic linear regression analysis model for more complexity.